-The Triggers Builder provides the tools to define how a Journey can begin.
+The Triggers Builder provides the tools to define how a Session can begin.

 The Web Flows Builder provides the tools to build out the UI for web experiences, which encompass everything from the structural layout of web apps from how the app will respond to user input.
 This is the Builder in which Web Flows are made out of Web Pages, and where Web Pages are made out of component Web Controls.

 The Chat Bots Builder provides the tools create SMS experiences.
 This is the Builder you'll use to script outgoing texts and define how returned texts will be parsed and responded to.